-Within the Preserve, the lowest elevation is 57 feet (NAVD88) on the northwestern border of the Preserve within the West Tract where the Withlacoochee River exits the Preserve near its confluence with Devils Creek, while the highest elevation greater than 105 feet (NAVD88) occurs along the eastern boundary of the East Tract (Figure 10).
+Within the Preserve, the lowest elevation is 57 feet (NAVD88) on the northwestern border of the Preserve within the West Tract where the Withlacoochee River exits the Preserve near its confluence with Devils Creek, while the highest elevation (greater than 105 feet NAVD88) occurs along the eastern boundary of the East Tract (Figure 10).
 Land elevations in the East and Hampton Tracts of the Preserve generally range from 100 and 90 feet as you move from east to west.
 Within the West Tract of the Preserve, land elevations generally slope from 90 feet to 70 feet in most areas, moving west to east.
 The most downstream segments of the Withlacoochee River in the northwest corner of the West Tract are distinctly different from the upstream segments in terms of topography, appearance, and vegetative structure.
 The river channel in the northwest (downstream) portion of the Preserve is more well-defined, with adjoining uplands exhibiting more topographic relief than the flatter, broad floodplain terrain within the East Tract and Hampton Tract.
 A large portion of the Preserve drains into Devils Creek, and flows northward, before eventually discharging back into the Withlacoochee River just beyond the northwest corner of the Preserve.
-Gator Hole Slough drains northwestward from Gator Hole Swamp, into the Withlacoochee State Forest, and discharges to Devils Creek just above its confluence with the Withlacoochee River.
+Gator Hole Slough drains northwestward from Gator Hole Swamp, into the Withlacoochee River.